Great Examples

 Greenbelt - Essex County (Massachusetts)

-Of particular note are the series of trail maps they have created for their preserves: these are create as base maps in GIS, then imported into Adobe Indesign for framing, labeling and special features.
+Of particular note are the series of trail maps they have created for their preserves: these are created as base maps in GIS, then imported into Adobe Indesign for framing, labeling and special features.
 Greenbelt illustrates how an organization’s brand can be extended to its mapping, with outstanding products the result.

 Land Trust of Napa County (California)